This section includes:

 Bias Incident-a report can be anonymous or reported by a third party.
 For more information or to file a report, go to https://www2.css.edu/app/programs/diversity/biasReporting/report.cfm

-Collaborative Grievance-A report of discrimination, retaliation or harassment based on disability made by a student against an instructor, student or staff person to the Disability Resource Center.
-The student wishes to resolve the situation through a collaborative process using the Disability Resource Center to facilitate the process.
+Collaborative Grievance-A report of discrimination, retaliation or harassment based on disability made by a student against an instructor, student or staff person to the Center for Equal Access.
+The student wishes to resolve the situation through a collaborative process using the Center for Equal Access to facilitate the process.

-Formal Grievance-a formal report of discrimination, retaliation or harassment based on disability made by an instructor or staff person which a student requests specific action from The College that is outside of the scope of the Disability Resource Center.
-This process should be used if a grievance is filed against any staff from the Disability Resource Center.
+Formal Grievance-a formal report of discrimination, retaliation or harassment based on disability made by an instructor or staff person which a student requests specific action from The College that is outside of the scope of the Center for Equal Access.
+This process should be used if a grievance is filed against any staff from the Center for Equal Access.

 The following procedures will be used to address situations which a student perceives to be discriminatory and/or a violation of Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act, the Minnesota Human Rights Act, or any other law enacted to ensure equal opportunity for all members of The College of St. Scholastica community.